 Settimio al Pelligrino (via del Pellegrino 117) Family-owned restaurant.
 You must ring the doorbell to enter.
 Homemade Roman dishes.
 Every Thursday mamma makes pillow-like gnocchi.

 Agustarello – (Via Giovanni Branca 98 in Testaccio) Probably the best Carbonara in Rome.
 The rigatoni con pajata and amatriciana are also very good.
-It’s also one of the best spots for traditional dishes of Rome.
+It’s also one of the best spots for traditional dishes in Rome.

 Capo di Ferro – (Piazza San Cosimato in Trastevere) Tasty, abundant and meaty rigatoni alla coda vaccinara.
 Ask also for a bucatini all’ amatriciana.
-There are few tables outside and several inside.
+There are a few tables outside and several inside.

 How about you?
 Do you have a love for pasta?
 Do you have a favorite dish?
 How about a favorite spot in Rome?